Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 Tags: xml.sequenceOffset=60

-#@SECTION: 0..1 aggr This represents the computation details of the
+0..1 aggr This represents the computation details of the

 scale.